Deep Model Predictive Control with Stability Guarantees

 We also notice that a part of control is utilized by the adaptive controller.
 Therefore, we need to re-define the control set as well.

-These modifications in tube-based MPC are already pointed out in \cite{MWGC, NNMPC_Findeisen} for similar context and in \cite{Bhasin_AMPC_19} for the linear systems with parametric uncertainties.
-We present a quick summary in this section for completeness.
-For a detailed discussion please refer to \cite{Mayne_tube_NLMPC, MWGC}.
+These modifications in tube-based MPC are already pointed out in \cite{MWGC, NNMPC_Findeisen}, for similar context and in \cite{Bhasin_AMPC_19} for the linear systems with parametric uncertainties.
+For some optimization horizon $N \in \N$, an offline reference governor is utilized to generate a reference trajectory